3CordGuy/coders-liturgy/src/routes/prayers/for-moments-of-frustration.md

 ---
 title: For Moments of Frustration
 description: Trouble comes.
-Where should we direct our frustration and impatience.
+Where should we direct our frustration and impatience?
 tags:
   - struggle
   - discontentment